AppDaemon/appdaemon/docs/APPGUIDE.rst

 - apps will be reloaded if their apps.yaml changes
 - apps will be reloaded when a change to or from DST occurs
 - apps will be reloaded if an app they depend upon is reloaded as part of a plugin restart
+- apps will be reloaded if changes are made to a global module that they depend upon

 Callback Constraints
 --------------------